Does Medicare subsidize Part D drug coverage for everyone, or just for people with low incomes?

 What if I join Medicare and enroll in a Part D plan partway through the year?

-The cycle of coverage follows the same order (deductible, initial coverage period, coverage gap, catastrophic coverage).
+The cycle of coverage follows the same order (deductible, initial coverage period, coverage gap, catastrophic coverage). starting when you join the plan.
 There is no reduction in the deductible (if your plan has one) if you start partway through the year.

 Will I be able to get all the drugs I take now?